 Consider that almost two-thirds of employees are treated rudely by a coworker, boss or customer at least once a month, according to research by Georgetown University professor Christine Porath.
-80% of all employees will spend significant work time worrying about disrespectful behaviors experienced on the job.
+Eighty percent of all employees will spend significant work time worrying about disrespectful behaviors experienced on the job.
 Not only does this waste time that could be spent on mission-critical tasks, but it contributes to high burnout and turnover rates, which harms both company culture and the bottom line.

-At the end of the day, employers should demonstrate openness to the authentic personalities, skill sets and backgrounds to attract top talent.
+At the end of the day, employers should demonstrate openness to authentic personalities, skill sets and backgrounds to attract top talent.
 But it’s on both leaders and employees to recognize when employee authenticity can be used as an asset to a company — and when it might be a liability instead.

 Regardless of how flexible an organization says it is, the truth is that certain behaviors will always be expected of employees.
-The primary goal of an organization should be to balance empathy, safety and belonging with fair rules and regulations.
+The primary goal of an organization should be to balance empathy, safety, and belonging with fair rules and regulations.
 What’s more, by accepting a paycheck every month from your employer, you’re agreeing to fall in line with those regulations.
 You’ve signed an employee agreement and skimmed the company handbook.
 The onus is on you to act accordingly, even if that means leaving parts of your more authentic self at the door.